atulshaw/ContactInfo/README.md

 # ContactInfo

-This project is created for maintaining the contact information.I have Created five projects in a solution.Four projects used to implement DIP with generic repository pattern and Structure map.
+This project is created for maintaining the contact information.I have Created five projects in a solution.
+Four projects used to implement Dependency Injection Principle (DIP) with generic repository pattern and Structure map.
 These are:

 ContactInfo.API (Web API)